fredre/iUpdate/README.md

 iUpdate
 =======

-iUpdate is a QT application that can read different files (.csv currently supported) and write the marks into the iEnabler product provided by ITS tertiary software. iUpdate is open source and free (as in beer and speech).
+iUpdate is a QT (C++) application that can read different files (.csv currently supported) and write the marks into the iEnabler product provided by ITS tertiary software. iUpdate is open source and free (as in beer and speech).